Call us now:

 - Valid Will: the deceased has left a will or a testament with instructions on how their possessions should be distributed among the heirs.
 The testament needs to meet the following additional requirements:

-- The testator must be at least 15 years and have the legal power to inherit.
+The testator must be at least 15 years old and must have legal capacity.

-- The testator must sign the will and get two or more witnesses to also put their signatures on the testament.
+The testator must sign the will and must have at least two witnesses sign it.